dtcenter/MET/met/docs/Users_Guide/mode-analysis.rst

   -config filename

 This option gives the name of a configuration file to be read.
-The contents of the configuration file are described in Section :ref:`mode_analysis-configuration-file`.
+The contents of the configuration file are described in :numref:`mode_analysis-configuration-file`.

 ____________________